snapp-incubator/age-operator/README.md

 - <h5>annotations</h5>
   A set of "key:value" that will be <b>copied inside the generated secret</b>.

+- <h5>labelsToRemove</h5>
+  An array of labels to remove while creating the child secret, and not to inherit them.
+Sample use-case is inside CD on k8s, when you want a label selector to track "AgeSecret" but not the child secret.

 - <h5>suspend</h5>
   It's boolean.
 The default value is <b>false</b>.
 It determines whether the controller should reconcile on changes and apply changes to secret or you are just testing and the controller should not change anything.